ultragorira/ultragorira.github.io/_posts/2023-04-27-Langchain.md

 To run a query on a CSV is actually very simple and does not require that many lines of code.
 One thing to note is that you will need to have the OpenAI API Key in your environment variables, else this will not work.

-All you have to do, once you load the Excel in memory, is to pass the file to the agent, set the temperature (preferably to 0 so it does not make up information, although I will show you that in one case it gave an absurd answer despite the temperature set to 0) and the verbose to either True, if you want to see the whole chain on thoughts of the agent in the terminal or False if you do not.
+All you have to do, once you load the Excel in memory, is to pass the file to the agent, set the temperature (preferably to 0 so it does not make up information, although I will show you that in one case it gave an absurd answer despite the temperature set to 0) and the verbose to either True, if you want to see the whole agent's chain of thoughts in the terminal, or False if you do not.

 Here is a snapshot of the code to do that.